stanislaw/SoftwareDesignHeuristics/README.md

 don't make them unnecessary flexible.
 There is a difference.
 Don't allow unnecessary flexibility.

-- **Stable Components.** Stable Components is a resort of a Maintenance Programmer.
-One way for a developer to survive in a large legacy project is to create stable components or extract them out of existing mess of code.
-Stable component most likely means a testable component: it can be a parsing module or API layer or string manipulation helpers.
-Having such islands of stability helps a lot to overcome the difficulties of a maintenance programming.
-See also Periphery and Prima Materia Heuristics.

 - **Two Almost Identical Entities.** Over the years I have seen at least three big units of a hardly manageable legacy code where each of them was built on two almost identical entities.
 There are two ways of such things to co-exist: